KingofApp/docs/modules/README.md

 `getCurrentModules($location, callback)` | Returns an array with the modules used in the current location. `Useful for finding parent module` | $location | Array
 `getChildren()` | Returns an array with all the children modules of the given path. | path - "/route" | Array

+NOTE: Remember to specify the `requires` property in [ the module config structure ](#the-module-config-structure) if your module requires any other module.
+Example: [Youtube gallery module](#)

 ## Container modules

-NOTE: Remember to specify the `requires` property in [ the module config structure ](#the-module-config-structure) if your module requires any other module.
+Container modules share file structure, config structure and controller with simple modules.
+But has a different view ....

+These modules can access the scope and services from the children - TOTEST The children can access the scope and services from the parent - TOTEST

+### Container module examples

 NOTE: Remember to specify the `canContain` property in [ the module config structure ](#the-module-config-structure) if your module can contain other modules inside Example:menu modules.

 ### Menu modules

 Polymer and angular menus supported, examples.

+TODO: BRING BACK ANGULAR MODULE LINK TO SAMPLE

 ## Dependencies in modules